Trans World Entertainment (film company): Founding and early years (1983–1986)

-The company was founded as a video distribution company in 1983 by Moshe Diamant and Eduard Sarlui, a filmmaker whose company Continental Motion Pictures, founded with his sister Helen, had previously produced a number of films including Ator, the Fighting Eagle and Warrior of the Lost World.
+The company was founded as a video distribution company in summer 1983 by Moshe Diamant and Sunil Shah.

 In 1984, it bought out the video distribution rights to shows handled by various syndicators, including Viacom Enterprises and Ziv International for a 200-title agreement.
 Also that year, it expanded into the world of theatrical film distribution and production, with a lineup of fully-funded films (three films per year), some of which were exhibited at the Cannes Film Festival; the theatrical film division was headed up by William Dunn.

 Diamant met with filmmaker William Malone in 1985 and Malone pitched him a science-fiction horror film in the vein of Alien.
 The resulting film was Creature.
 Trans World Entertainment also produced Pray for Death starring Sho Kosugi the same year.
 Both films were maligned by critics, but were successful in the home video marketplace.

 Also in 1985, Trans World Entertainment agreed to merge with Cardinal Entertainment to form a new outfit, Cardinal/TWE; Cardinal Entertainment would be the distributor of Trans World Entertainment's theatrical feature film projects.
 TWE additionally entered into an agreement with Sarlui's Continental Motion Pictures; Continental would handle worldwide distribution on the titles TWE produced (aiming for six to ten pictures per year), and Continental gained access to the TWE library.

 In 1986, Media Home Entertainment inked a deal with TWE for Media to distribute TWE's theatrical titles on videocassette.
-That year, Eduard Sarlui joined the company as CEO and chairman, while Paul Mason was installed as President of Production; TWE's output increased considerably.
+In mid 1986, Eduard Sarlui, brought his company Continental Motion Pictures into TWE.
+He had founded Continental with his sister Helen and it had produced a number of films including Ator, the Fighting Eagle and Warrior of the Lost World.
+Sarlui became CEO and chairman, while Paul Mason was installed as President of Production; TWE's output increased considerably.
 This was primarily due to them acquiring the rights to Italian genre titles from filmmakers such as Joe D'Amato; TWE would retitle and dub them and release them straight to video.
+Sarlui was the first entertainment client of Slavenburg Bank, before it was acquired by Crédit Lyonnais and introduced many independent film companies to the bank.

 On September 10, 1986, Trans World Entertainment announced that David Keith had signed on to direct two projects greenlit by TWE.